lux-sp4rk/bloodwork-vn/docs/manuscript.md

 "Mommy, what are you doing?"

 Rachel startled, dropping the spade.
 Tommy stood at the back door, his eyes wide with curiosity.
-He was still in his pajamas, a dinosaur print that suddenly seemed too cheerful for the grim task at hand.
+He was still in his pajamas.

 "Nothing, sweetie," Rachel said, forcing a smile.
 She quickly tried to cover the crow with a pile of leaves.

 "Just... planting a new flower."

 Tommy tilted his head.
 "That's not a flower, Mommy."
 He pointed a small finger at the barely concealed bird.

 Rachel's heart pounded.
 "It's just a... a little bird that wasn't feeling well.
 We're helping it go to sleep."
 She knelt, pulling him into a hug, trying to shield the sight from him.

 "It's okay, honey.
 Everything's okay."

+But it wasn't.
+The crow wouldn't leave her mind.

 In the evening, while researching bird behaviour on the couch, this time mixing her red bull with vodka, Rachel felt drowsy.
 The caffeine wasn’t doing anything.
 Neither was the liquor.
-She knew she’d overdone it today, that she would go on another binge, and she would pay for it later with a horrible hangover.
-A hangover that would go on for days, and each day you felt like you were dying.
+She knew she’d overdone it today, that she would go on another binge, and she would pay for it later with a hangover.
+A hangover that would go on for days, and each horrible day you felt like you were dying.
 Because you were.

 The image of the crow shattering the window kept replaying in her mind.
 The sound of it.
 The spray of glass.
 Birds hit windows all the time, sure—they see sky in the reflection, or their own rival staring back.
 But crows?
 Crows were too smart for that.
 They remembered faces.
 They held grudges.
 They didn't just throw themselves at glass like drunken moths.
 Unless it had gorged on fermented berries.
 Unless it was sick.
 Unless it was something else entirely.

 She slept on the couch—bed too big, too empty—TV on, pills with vodka.
 She told herself it was temporary.
 She wouldn’t let it get out of control again.
 Not with Tommy.

+*She'd told herself that before.*

 The university lab buzzed under hard fluorescents.
 Rachel took a pull from the “water” bottle, hands unsteady over the slides.
 David’s voice was low: "You okay?"
 She nodded.
 Then the dean stepped in.
 Panic.